DannyGersh/exercises/README.md

 for authentication, the project uses the standard auth model provided by django, except that there are 3 aditional columns added to the auth_user table (the sql table django provides): authored, liked and answered.

-see this folder that contains the instructions for the creation of the database. in it you'll find the instructions and the structure of the 3 tables used in this project: chalanges, tags and the added columns for auth_user table.
+see [this folder](https://github.com/DannyGersh/exercises/tree/main/production/volume/temp) that contains the instructions for the creation of the database. in it you'll find the instructions and the structure of the 3 tables used in this project: chalanges, tags and the altered auth_user table. the bootstrap script automatically sets everything up.

 ## get started on localhost
 firstly, participating in the ididthisforu project requires you to be accepted as an official developer. for further information send an email to ididthisforu.contact@gmail.com with the title "participate".